 In 2017, the City of Sacramento unanimously approved spending $1.5 million in spending to finance the prospective shooter stipends with Advance Peace matching the commitment from the city.

-In 2018, Stockton similarly approved the use of the program, with private philanthropic funding for a four-year trial period with Advance Peace.
+One city that invested millions in the program, Stockton, fully funded the enterprise with private philanthropic funding for a four-year trial period with Advance Peace.

 The push in Stockton was heavily supported by Faith in the Valley, a coalition of faith organizations and leaders.